OctopusDeploy/docs/docs/packaging-applications/build-servers/github-actions.md

 :::

 #### On-demand

-Lastly, it is possible to trigger a GitHub Actions build manually.
+It's also possible to manually trigger a GitHub Actions build on-demand.
 To configure manual builds, add `workflow_dispatch` to your build file

 ```yaml
 name: MyBuild